 He’s definitely like me in the perfectionism gene.
 He doesn’t like to look silly, he wants to get things right.
 He likes things to be fair and right, maybe too extreme in certain situations.
 That’s just like me too.
 Maybe that’s useful because I can guide him through where he has problems as he hits them.

 But he’s also quite relaxed about things.
 A ‘take it or leave it’, can’t change things feeling.
 N doesn’t seem to feel much pressure even in situations like assessments.
-The OH is quite laid back about some things, and I’m able to shrug off things that go wrong.
+That’s like the OH who’s quite laid back about some things.

 This has certainly stood N in good stead in tennis and sports before now.
-Although his lack of competitiveness is quietly there underneath which is very different to myself.
-Although maybe mine was brought out by having a brother who was also competitive.
+He’s not inherited my competitiveness, although the more confidence he has in his tennis and swimming, I can see flashes on occasion.
+Maybe mine was brought out by having a brother who was also competitive.

-I do find it funny that he’s listening to my views rather than the OH’s.
-Thankfully, in the case of Brexit.
-I do like that he’s interested in current affairs and will ask questions about the news.
-They also talk about current affairs at school, so he’ll come out with things that he’s obviously formed an opinion on too.
+I do find it funny that his views follow mine more often than the OH’s (thankfully on Brexit).
+I do like that he’s interested in current affairs – he’ll sit and watch the news with the OH, and will ask questions about it.
+They talk about current affairs at school as well, so he’ll come out with things that he’s obviously formed an opinion on too, not just copying our views.

 The one thing I’m really pleased that N takes after me on is his self-assuredness and independence.
 A school mum had commented at how independent N is.
 And how he is confident to make his own decisions rather than being led by the crowd.
 That was just like me as a child.
 And one trait that I hope he’ll keep through his tween and teenage years.